 Gifted and Talented Education has often been the cause of much debate.
 What does a gifted child look like and how are they to be supported?
 Does a continuum of service work best, or an extraction program?
 How do we identify gifted learners in a consistent and equitable manner?
 What is the end goal?

-At St Edmund’s College, we are working to answer these questions and implement services that will revolutionise gifted education in the future.
-We are working through a three-pronged process of identification that includes parent feedback, teacher feedback, and external cognitive assessment.
+At St Edmund’s College, we work through a three-pronged process of identification that includes parent feedback, teacher feedback, and external cognitive assessment.

 Twice-exceptionality (a determination of giftedness accompanied by another diagnosis) is common among the Gifted, and all supports offered will encourage the student to achieve at their best level whilst also considering multiple learning and social needs.

 Once identified, the student’s level of giftedness is determined by the number of standard deviations above the norm and multiple opportunities may be offered to ensure that learning occurs at a level that best fits the individual.
-This may include subject acceleration and telescoping, extension within age group classes, extension in Cocurricular activities, mentoring and real-world immersion experiences and connections with other Gifted learners around the country.
-Each child’s learning profile will be different; so the family, Gifted and Talented Coordinator (Emma Ramke) and Director of Teaching and Learning (Marianne Geoghegan) or Junior School Principal (David Kelly) will work together to craft a program that best fits the needs of the child.
+This may include subject acceleration and telescoping, extension within age group classes, extension in co-curricular activities, mentoring and real-world immersion experiences and connections with other Gifted learners around the country.
+Each child’s learning profile will be different; so the family, Gifted and Talented Coordinator and Director of Teaching and Learning or Junior School Assistant Principal will work together to craft a program that best fits the needs of the child.

-Raising gifted children also presents with unique and interesting opportunities.
-We offer parent information courses to help in understanding Giftedness in children and look forward to starting a parent support community in 2018.
+Raising gifted children presents with unique and interesting opportunities.
+We offer parent information courses to help in understanding Giftedness in children and offer support to our parent community.

 English as an Additional Language (EALD)

-In accordance with the school mission, St Edmunds College aims to recognise and fully develop the different gifts and each student and to support parents in the development of their children.
+In accordance with the College mission, St Edmund’s College aims to recognise and fully develop the different gifts and each student and to support parents in the development of their children.
 The College, therefore, aims to:

-- To meet the students’ English language needs as they arise
+- meet the students’ English language needs as they arise

 English as an Additional Language or Dialect (EAL/D) is the study of English by students whose first language is a language or dialect other than English, and who require focused educational support to assist them in attaining proficiency in Standard Australian English.
 EAL/D was previously referred to as English as a Second Language (ESL).